Soft Condorcet Optimization for Ranking of General Agents: Introduction

-In summary, this paper makes the following contributions: \begin{itemize} \item The {\bf SCO ranking scheme} with the following properties: \begin{itemize} \item Three optimization methods to find ratings and corresponding rankings: gradient descent applied to (i) a soft Kendall-tau distance (``sigmoid loss''), or (ii) a Fenchel-Young loss (perturbed optimization)~\citep{Berthet20}; or (iii) solving a sigmoidal program with a branch-and-bound method~\citep{Udell2014MaximizingAS}. \item Online forms that can update ratings, and thus rankings, from individual outcomes as evaluation data arrives. \item Theorem~\ref{th:sigmoid-condorcet}, guaranteeing that the top-ranked agent by SCO ratings according to the sigmoid loss is the Condorcet winner when one exists. \end{itemize} \item {\bf Empirical evaluations} that demonstrate the following: \begin{itemize} \item SCO ranking using sigmoid loss solves a failure mode of classical Elo rating system which may top-rank an agent that is not a Condorcet winner even when one exists. \item SCO can serve as an approximation to the Kemeny-Young voting method, indeed empirically finding low approximation error to the optimal ranking: on average 0 to 0.043 away in normalized Kendall-tau distance across 865 preference profiles from the PrefLib~\citep{Preflib_MaWa13a} repository. \item In a noisy tournament setting with sparse data, SCO approximates the true ranking best when a large proportion (59\% or more) of the data is missing. \item SCO ratings are closer to optimal rankings than Elo and voting-as-evaluation methods on held out test sets over 31,049 human Diplomacy games played by 52,958 players. \end{itemize} \end{itemize}
+{\bf 1.
+SCO ranking scheme} with the following properties: (1a) Three optimization methods to find ratings and corresponding rankings: gradient descent applied to a soft Kendall-tau distance (``sigmoid loss''), or a Fenchel-Young loss (perturbed optimization)~\cite{Berthet20}; or solving a sigmoidal program with a branch-and-bound method~\cite{Udell2014MaximizingAS}.
+(1b) Online form that can update ratings, and thus rankings, from individual outcomes as evaluation data arrives.
+(1c) Theorem~\ref{th:sigmoid-condorcet} guarantees that the top-ranked agent by SCO ratings according to the sigmoid loss is the Condorcet winner when one exists.

+{\bf 2.
+Empirical evaluations} that demonstrate the following: (2a) SCO ranking using sigmoid loss solves a failure mode of classical Elo rating system which may top-rank an agent that is not a Condorcet winner even when one exists.
+(2b) SCO can serve as an approximation to the Kemeny-Young voting method, indeed empirically finding low approximation error to the optimal ranking: on average 0 to 0.043 away in normalized Kendall-tau distance across 865 preference profiles from the PrefLib~\cite{Preflib_MaWa13a}.
+(2c) In a noisy tournament setting with sparse data, SCO approximates the true ranking best when a large proportion (59\% or more) of the data is missing.
+(2d) SCO ratings are closer to optimal rankings than Elo and voting-as-evaluation methods on held out test sets over 31,049 human Diplomacy games played by 52,958 players.